menu icon

 Tips and Tricks

-• If you have a smaller Instant Pot, cut this recipe in half.
-You cannot mess this up.
+If you have a smaller Instant Pot, cut this recipe in half.
+No worries, you cannot mess this up.

 The recipe below is for the most basic of Chicken Bone Broth.
 This is what I will make when I am not sure what I'm going to be using it for.
 However, the sky is the limit on the add-ins and flavorings you can throw in the Instant Pot.